IliaLarchenko/abstract_reasoning/README.md

 ![train3](images/train22.png)

-Test:
+**Test:**

 ![test](images/test21.png)

-- This competition is highly specific and not similar to any other DS competitions I have participated in.
+This competition is highly specific and not similar to any other DS competitions I have participated in.
 This particular repository and the description below are addressed to those who participated in the competition or at least familiar with the task.
 I recommend you to read the information [on the official Kaggle page](https://www.kaggle.com/c/abstraction-and-reasoning-challenge), [github repository](https://github.com/fchollet/ARC) and / or [the original article about abstract reasoning](https://arxiv.org/abs/1911.01547)

 # 2. My approach

-- In general, my method can be described as a domain-specific language (DSL) based.
+In general, my method can be described as a domain-specific language (DSL) based.
 I have created the abstract representation of the colors, image blocks extracted from the original input image, and different binary masks.
 Using these abstractions, I wrote several "predictors" that try to derive a set of transformations used to get every output image from the corresponding input image and, if it succeeds – apply these transformations to test input to get the final answer.

 ## 2.1 Abstractions
-- Each abstract representation of color, block, or mask is a JSON-like object that describes a set of transformations used to get this object from the original image.
+Each abstract representation of color, block, or mask is a JSON-like object that describes a set of transformations used to get this object from the original image.
 Below are several examples.

 ### 2.1.1 Colors
-- I use a few ways to represent colors; below are some of them:
+I use a few ways to represent colors; below are some of them:

-– Absolute values.
+Absolute values.
 Each color is described as a number from 0 to 9.
 Representation: `{“type”: “abs”, “k”: 0}`

-– The numerical order of color in the list of all colors presented in the input image sorted (ascending or descending) by the number of pixels with these colors.
+The numerical order of color in the list of all colors presented in the input image sorted (ascending or descending) by the number of pixels with these colors.
 Representation: `{“type”: “min”, “k”: 0}`, `{“type”: “max”, “k”: 0}`

-– The color of the grid if there is one on the input image.
+The color of the grid if there is one on the input image.
 Representation: `{“type”: “grid_color”}`

-– The unique color in one of the image parts (top, bottom, left, or right part; corners, and so on).
+The unique color in one of the image parts (top, bottom, left, or right part; corners, and so on).
 Representation: `{"type": "unique", "side": "right"}`, `{"type": "unique", "side": "tl"}`, `{"type": "unique", "side": "any"}`

-– No background color for cases where every input has only two colors and 0 is one of them for every image.
+No background color for cases where every input has only two colors and 0 is one of them for every image.
 Representation: `{"type": "non_zero"}`

 Etc.

 ### 2.1.2 Blocks
-- Block is a 10-color image somehow derived from the input image.
+Block is a 10-color image somehow derived from the input image.
 Each block is represented as a list of dicts; each dict describes some transformation of an image.
 One should apply all these transformations to the input image in the order they are presented in the list to get the block.
 Below are some examples.

 The first order blocks (generated directly from the original image):

-– The image itself.
+- The image itself.
 Representation: `[{"type": "original"}]`

-– One of the halves of the original image.
+- One of the halves of the original image.
 Representation: `[{"type": "half", "side": "t"}]`, `[{"type": "half", "side": "b"}]`, `[{"type": "half", "side": "long1"}]`

-– The largest connected block excluding the background.
+- The largest connected block excluding the background.
 Representation: `[{"type": "max_block", "full": 0}]`

-– The smallest possible rectangle that covers all pixels of a particular color.
+- The smallest possible rectangle that covers all pixels of a particular color.
 Representation: `[{"type": "color_max", "color": color_dict}]`
 color_dict – means here can be any abstract representation of color, described in 2.1.1.

-– Grid cell.
+- Grid cell.
 Representation: `[{"type": "grid", "grid_size": [4,4],"cell": [3, 1],"frame": True,}]`

-– The pixel with particular coordinates.
+- The pixel with particular coordinates.
 Representation: `[{"type": "pixel", "i": 1, "j": 4}]`